OracleCPS/odi_config_martha/readme.md

 3. Click on "Create Instance" button located on the top right of your screen

 4. Select "Java" from the drop-down list
 ![](images/100/media/image6.png)

 5. Provide:

- a.
-Instance Name.
+    1. Instance Name.
 For example: JCSODICS
- b.
-Description
+    2. Description
- c.
-Select a region.
+    3. Select a region.
 For example: us-ashburn-1
- d.
-Select an availability domain.
+    4. Select an availability domain.
 For example: lpXs: US-ASHBURN-AD-1
- e.
-Select the subnet you created in section "Create a VCN" and is a combination of your compartment, VCN name and subnet name.
+    5. Select the subnet you created in section "Create a VCN" and is a combination of your compartment, VCN name and subnet name.
 For example: OSC121018 \| VCN\_ODICS \| Public Subnet lpXs: US-ASHBURN-AD-1
- f.
-License Type.
+    6. License Type.
 For example: Subscribe ...
- g.
-Service Level.
+    7. Service Level.
 Select "Oracle Java Cloud Service Fusion Middleware -- Oracle Data Integrator"
- h.
-Software Edition.
+    8. Software Edition.
 Select "Enterprise Edition"
 ![](images/100/media/image7.png)

 6. Click on "Next" button located on the top right corner of the screen

 7. Click on "Advanced" tab

-8. Follow `https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/javaservice/JCS/FMW_UpperStack_on_JCS/odi_on_jcs_obe/provisioning_oracle_data_integrator_cloud_service.html#section1` from section "Provisioning the Oracle Java Cloud Instance" step 4 on
+8. Follow `https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/javaservice/JCS/FMW_UpperStack_on_JCS/odi_on_jcs_obe/provisioning_oracle_data_integrator_cloud_service.html#section1` from section "Provisioning the Oracle Java Cloud Instance" step 4 onwards.
 **Note:** For backup destination use the following:

-  a.
-Cloud Storage Container.
+     1. Cloud Storage Container.
 Provide the value you put together in section "**Create the URL to the Storage Bucket**".
 For example: `https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/oscnas001/ODICS_STORAGE1`
-  b.
-Username.
+     2. Username.
 Provide the user created in section "**Setup credential to have access to the bucket**".
 For example: `martha.aguilar@oracle.com`
-  c.
-Password.
+     3. Password.
 Provide the OAuth Token generated in section "**Setup credential to have access to the bucket**" step 10

- 9\.
-Go on with section "Installing ODI on the Oracle Java Cloud Service" but in step 6 of subsection "Installing Oracle Data Integrator" (Auto Updates Screen) do the following:
+ 9. Go on with section "Installing ODI on the Oracle Java Cloud Service" but in step 6 of subsection "Installing Oracle Data Integrator" (Auto Updates Screen) do the following:

-  a.
-Click on \"Search My Oracle Support for updates\"
+     1. Click on \"Search My Oracle Support for updates\"
-  b.
-Enter username (your user name for Oracle Support)
+     2. Enter username (your user name for Oracle Support)
-  c.
-Enter password (your password for Oracle Support)
+     3. Enter password (your password for Oracle Support)
-  d.
-Click on Search.
+     4. Click on Search.
 ![](images/100/media/image8.png)

- e.
-Select 22384876 13.9.3 PREFLIGHT ON FMW 12.2.1.3.1
+    5. Select 22384876 13.9.3 PREFLIGHT ON FMW 12.2.1.3.1
- f.
-Click on "Next" button
+    6. Click on "Next" button
- g.
-Click "Yes" on the popup \"Some of the updates require restart of the installer.
+    7. Click "Yes" on the popup \"Some of the updates require restart of the installer.
 Do you want to continue?\"
- h.
-The installer will restart
+    8. The installer will restart

 10. On step 7, do NOT click on button "View" but otherwise continue the installation steps as provided in the document